CUSTOMER LOYALTY THROUGH SEGMENTATION: THE KEY TO A SUCCESSFUL LOYALTY PROGRAM

 You can also use segmentation to find weaknesses in your loyalty program.
 For example, you want your customers to feel as if they’re actually earning rewards at a good pace to prevent them from losing interest.
 If you have a number of customers that make a few early purchases and then seem to disappear, this could be a sign that they’re getting discouraged.
 To help draw them back, you could offer bonus reward points to this segment — or if it’s happening very often, rework your whole loyalty program to feel more rewarding.

 Customer segmentation is a crucial part of your marketing and customer service, as well as your whole business strategy.
-Discover your customer segments by analyzing all the information you can, including demographics, geography, psychographic and behavioral tendencies of each customer, and group them accordingly.
+Customer segment analysis proves effective on including relevant information, demographics, geography, psychographic and behavioral tendencies of each customer, and grouping them accordingly.
+This facilitates the process of creating loyalty program consumer segments.
 Then, learn which segments to prioritize by comparing each segment’s sales with the market.
 This will tell you, who your most valuable customers are so you can better use your resources — and can also help you identify customers who may be too expensive to maintain.

-Use customer segments to enrich your marketing practices, your customer service policies, and your loyalty program to ensure you’re offering value to every customer, no matter how different they may be from one another.
+Having a segmentation strategy in place helps scale the enterprise loyalty program for businesses.
+It enables them to enrich their marketing practices, customer service policies, and your enterprise loyalty program to ensure value to every customer.
 Always continue developing your segmentation, in case you can further refine your groups, too.
+Start with the basic segmentation and scale towards advanced customer segmentation techniques.
 By viewing new information with an analytical eye, you’ll be able to seize new opportunities before your competition beats you to it– and in the process, gain customers for life.

 More About The Author: Jimmy Rodriguez